 So I’ve been playing with different models for algorithmic generative music for a while as a side project.
 Lately, the models I’ve been building are starting to sound better than garbage.

 I will write at length later on the details of the models, but it’s suffice to say for now that they are close to Deep Dynamic Graphical Models (what else they would be ;-)) trained on a bunch of MIDI files.
-The algorithm is capable of modelling multiple polyphonic instruments as a whole (meaning multiple instruments playing multiple notes per instrument at the same time) and hence it models more or less the band.
+The algorithm is capable of modelling multiple polyphonic instruments as a whole (meaning multiple instruments playing multiple notes with different values/durations per instrument at the same time) and hence it models more or less the band at its entirety.

 Following samples are generated from a heavy metal model with a drummer, a bass guitarist, and two electric guitarists – lead and rhythm.
-Me and Aida call it LnH.
+Me and Aida call the band LnH 🙂

 I am learning Hadoop and needed to build the plugin for Eclipse.
 Following this link I managed to build one for Hadoop 1.2.1 and Eclipse Indigo on Kubuntu 12.04 LTS.
 Feel free to download it and let me know if it worked.